plantanapp/documentation/docs/actions/create-entity.md

 ## `Don't use it to`

-- Create an entity that will have values loaded from another source like SQL, CSV, CSV File, etc. Use the `Load Enities (Source)` actions instead (e.g. [Load Entities (CSV File)](/docs/actions/load-entities-csv-file)).
+- Create an entity that will have values loaded from another source like SQL, CSV, CSV File, etc. Use the `Load Entities (Source)` actions instead (e.g. [Load Entities (CSV File)](/docs/actions/load-entities-csv-file)).

 ## `Related Actions`